Abhishek ChaudharyAbhishek Chaudhary

 International press coverage for the music catalog includes Jamsphere and SleepingBagStudios, both of whom reviewed Echoes at Taj and highlighted the atmospheric, emotive quality of the work.
 Jamsphere described the music as elegant in the way it injects soul and turns every record both human and other-worldly.
 SleepingBagStudios called the set of songs fantastic and captivating, and singled out the thick, rich, mist-and-frost atmosphere that runs through the instrumental record.
 The full press quotes, bio, and discography for media use are collected on the press kit page, including the official high-resolution artist photo and a downloadable bio for journalists, podcasters, and music supervisors.

 Beyond formal press, the catalog has built a steady listener base across Spotify, Apple Music, YouTube, and SoundCloud.
-Tracks are regularly used by independent creators in YouTube videos, short films, podcasts, and reels under the NCS license.
+Tracks are regularly used by creators in YouTube videos, short films, podcasts, and reels under the NCS license.
 That grassroots reach, rather than any specific chart placement, is what defines the current season of the project.

 Also Known As ABHI, and Abhishek Choudhary